 To date, we have funded our business and operations primarily through the private placement of equity securities and senior secured convertible notes.
 We are currently in the process of raising additional funds through the private sale of 8% Senior Convertible Notes ("8% Senior Notes") to accredited investors.
-Subsequent to June 30, 2019, we have received \$435,000 from the sale of 8% Senior Notes to both new and existing investors and expect more in the coming weeks before we close the financing.
-We have also delayed some of our cash outflows, primarily through the deferral of salaries until such time as we have raised sufficient funding.
+As of November 5, 2019, we have received into escrow \$745,000 from the sale of 8% Senior Notes.
+We have not recorded these amounts in the accompanying condensed consolidated financial statements at September 30, 2019 since these investors, in connection with the revision of our agreement with PoC Capital and our entering into the LOC agreements, had the opportunity through October 18, 2019 to rescind their investment.
+No investors indicated their plan to rescind any investment and we plan to close the escrow account in the fourth quarter of 2019, at which time we will record the proceeds.
+We have also delayed some of our cash outflows, primarily through the deferred payment of salaries (\$48,840 has been accrued and included in accrued expenses during the three and nine months ended September 30, 2019) until such time as we have raised sufficient funding.